Learning Multiple Tasks with Multilinear Relationship Networks: Related Work

 \section{Related Work}

-Multi-task learning (MTL) is a learning paradigm that learns multiple tasks jointly by exploiting the shared structures to improve generalization \cite{cite:ML97MTL} and mitigate manual labeling consumption.
-There are generally two categories of approaches: \textbf{(1)} multi-task feature learning, which learns a shared feature representation such that the distribution shift across different tasks can be reduced \cite{cite:JMLR05ASO,cite:ML08MTFL,cite:KDD11RMTL,cite:TPAMI13MTSPS,cite:ICML15DMTFS}; and \textbf{(2)} multi-task relationship learning, which explicitly models the task relationship in the forms of task grouping \cite{cite:NIPS09CMTL,cite:ICML11MTLS,cite:ICML12MTGO} or task covariance \cite{cite:KDD04RMTL,cite:NIPS10MNMTL,cite:UAI10MTRL,cite:ICML15SMTL}.
-While these methods have achieved state-of-the-art performance, they may be restricted by their shallow learning paradigm, which cannot suppress task-specific variations by transferable features to embody the task relationships.
+Multi-task learning is a learning paradigm that learns multiple tasks jointly by exploiting the shared structures to improve generalization performance \cite{cite:ML97MTL,cite:JMLR16MRL} and mitigate manual labeling consumption.
+There are generally two categories of approaches: \textbf{(1)} multi-task feature learning, which learns a shared feature representation such that the distribution shift across different tasks can be reduced \cite{cite:JMLR05ASO,cite:ML08MTFL,cite:KDD11RMTL,cite:TPAMI13MTSPS,cite:ICML13MLMTL}; \textbf{(2)} multi-task relationship learning, which explicitly models the task relationship in the forms of task grouping \cite{cite:NIPS09CMTL,cite:ICML11MTLS,cite:ICML12MTGO} or task covariance \cite{cite:KDD04RMTL,cite:NIPS10MNMTL,cite:UAI10MTRL,cite:ICML15SMTL}.
+While these methods have achieved improved performance, they may be restricted by their shallow learning paradigm that cannot embody task relationships by suppressing the task-specific variations in transferable features.